pkulchenko/fullmoon/README.md

 413 response.

-Note that when the checked value is `nil`, the check against a table is deemed to be valid and the route is not going to be rejected.
+Note that when the checked value is `nil`, the check against a table is deemed to be valid and the route is accepted.
 For example, a check for an optional parameter made against a string (`name = "Bo"`) fails if the value of `params.name` is `nil`, but passes if the same check is made against a table (`name = {Bo=true, Mo=true}`), including regex/pattern checks.
 If this is not desirable, then a custom validator function can explicitly check for the correct value.

 Consider the following example: